Baphomet480/messages-app-mcp/README.md

 - `MESSAGES_MCP_SEGMENT_WARNING=10` – emit `payload_warning` when a text spans more than this many segments (set to `0` to disable).
 - `MESSAGES_MCP_MASK_RECIPIENTS=true` – mask phone numbers/emails in responses.
 - `MESSAGES_MCP_HTTP_*` – configure optional Streamable HTTP transport (`PORT`, `HOST`, `ENABLE_SSE`, `CORS_ORIGINS`, etc.).
+  - `MESSAGES_MCP_HTTP_ALLOWED_HOSTS` – comma‑separated host allowlist for DNS‑rebinding protection.
+The server rejects requests whose `Host` header is not in this list (normalized with the runtime port).
+Defaults include `127.0.0.1`, `localhost`, and `[::1]` when binding to all interfaces.
+Add any custom names you use over SSH tunnels (see below).
 - `MESSAGES_MCP_LOG_VIEWER=true` – toggle the built-in browser log viewer.
 When enabled the agent opens a single local tab with live log streaming and a shutdown button.
 - `MESSAGES_MCP_LOG_VIEWER_AUTO_OPEN=true` – disable to start the viewer server without automatically launching a browser tab.
 - `MESSAGES_MCP_LOG_VIEWER_MAX_CHUNK=262144` – override the maximum number of bytes returned per log poll (default ~256&nbsp;KiB).